Alyyasser1/Hagzoo/docs/TimeLine.md

 - React Native mobile app using the same REST API
 - Live chat For rooms
 - Push notifications for join requests and room updates
+- Close and Open room option for room owner
 - Rewards and redemptions system